VirgilSecurity/awesome-virgil/docs/add-access-token.rst

 3. Add a name and set permissions for Virgil Cards to use the token, these permissions can be updated at any time.

 .. image:: Images/EditAccessToken.png
+  :scale: 50 %

 .. note::

   Global Cards are automatically verified in Virgil Identity Service, they are globally available to all Virgil users.
   Private Cards are verified by a developer himself, they are available only within the current application.

 **Permissions**